 But if you didn’t shoot the photo in Portrait Mode, you can create the effect after the fact using an app.
-We like Blur Photo Editor Background by Connects Ltd in the App Store, which allows you to edit photos with high levels of precision — but it does require a $5-per-month subscription.
+We like Snapseed in the App Store, which is a free app developed by Google.

 Step 1: Grant permission to access photos, then select the photo you wish to alter.

-Step 2: Click the Portrait button in the lower-right corner.
+Step 2: Select the Portrait button in the lower-right corner.

 Step 3: Drag your finger over the subject you wish to keep in focus.

-Step 6: Click the Save button in the upper-right corner to save your work.
+Step 6: Select the Save button in the upper-right corner to save your work.

 Some Android phones, such as Samsung’s Galaxy lineup, offer similar Portrait Mode abilities to the iPhone for automatically blurring the background of your photographs.
-Otherwise, if your phone doesn’t provide the capacity within the stock camera app, we would recommend downloading the Auto Blur Background app by Judi Studio from the Google Play Store.
+Otherwise, if your phone doesn’t provide the capacity within the stock camera app, we would recommend downloading the Canva mobile app from the Google Play Store.
 Once you have the app installed, follow these steps:

 Step 1: Open the photo you wish to alter in Photoshop (File > Open).

 Step 3: Ensure the top layer in the Layers section is chosen, then apply a Gaussian Blur filter (Filter > Blur > Gaussian Blur).
-For the current radius, enter 50, then click OK.
+For the current radius, enter 50, then select OK.